-Baking Christmas cookies is a beloved holiday activity and the German cuisine offers a lot of variety.
-Following is a list of a tried and true German goodie assortment for your advent party, stocking fillers or Tannenbaum (fir tree) treats (the best of which you can obtain on The Taste of Germany.com)
+Baking Christmas cookies is a beloved holiday activity and the Germany bakes a large variety.
+Following is a list of classic German Christmas cookies, which would make a tried and true German goodie assortment for your advent party, Christmas stockings or Tannenbaum (fir tree) treats.

 Nürnberger Lebkuchen.
 The city of Nürnberg was once a medieval trading hub for spices and other fine food ingredients.
 It’s no wonder that Nürnberg bakers of the Middle Ages used a lot of oriental flavors to spice up Lebkuchen, already a popular Christmas treat in the 15th century.
 Many of today’s Lebkuchen producers are still located in the vicinity of this enchanting city with the world-famous Christmas market.
 The most common brands of Lebkuchen from Nürnberg include Lebkuchen Schmidt, Ifri Schumann, Wickelein and Haeberlein-Metzger.
 Of course, great tasting Lebkuchen also hails from manufacturers in other cities and regions, such as Bahlsen (Hannover), Lambertz (Aachen), Pertzborn (near Bonn), Weiss (Augsburg), Frenzel (Pulsnitz near Dresden), Schulte, and many small artisan bakeries all around the country.